 Put Candy Crush to one side and use the time to fulfil that dream.
 Fiona Mozley wrote her debut novel, ‘Elmet’, on her phone while commuting within London and it was shortlisted in 2017 for a Booker Prize.

 Life planning.
 Don’t have a dream?
 Spend the time visioning: imagine what you would like your life to be like.
 When you don’t have a compelling dream you are in danger of letting your life slip away without having done half of what you desire or are capable of.

 5. Change jobs or move house.
 Review your commute objectively.
 Total Jobs has a commuter calculator where you can find out what it is costing you in both time and money.
 It’s important you stay well physically, emotionally and economically.
 If you need to improve your situation, find a new job or improve your work-life balance, why not hire an accredited coach to work with you so you can obtain the job and commute you want and need?

-Jenny Butter of Epiphany Life Coaching is a Senior Accredited Coach and works with clients across the globe find new ‘right fit’ jobs and and improve their life balance.
+Jenny Butter of Epiphany Life Coaching is an Accredited Master Coach and works with clients across the globe to find new ‘right fit’ jobs and improve their life balance.